kamilashi/cppsandbox/README.md

 ## Repository Structure
 - code/tests
-  mainly contain just *main* functions that compile into executables.
+  compiles into executables.
 Serves as tests and implementations of the libraries below.

 - code/shared
   static library with various unsorted classes and helpers that get included into *every* test.